-- Your ideal timeframe.
 Your ideal project timeline may limit some of your bathroom renovation options.
 On the other hand, some bathroom remodel projects can be completed in as quickly as one day!
-Bathroom and shower remodel projects are not one-size-fits-all – it is important to account for a chunk of time without a bathroom or plumbing access.
+Bathroom and shower remodel projects are not one-size-fits-all.
+It is important to account for a chunk of time without a bathroom or plumbing access.

-- Your ideal start date.
-Timing is not just about the length of a project — the start date of your shower remodel project can impact the competitiveness of contractor bids and your final cost.
+Timing is not just about the length of a project.
+The start date of your shower remodel project can impact the competitiveness of contractor bids and your final cost.

-- The off-season.
-Winter is the off-season for bathroom renovation, and it can mean an opportunity for discounts.
-This is because winter is a slower time for home improvement projects.
+Winter is usually the off-season for bathroom renovation.
+This can mean an opportunity for discounts, since it is a slower time for home improvement projects.
 Quotes should be more competitive than during the summer or spring when contractors are sometimes booked weeks in advance.
 Additionally, fixture manufacturers may run discounts to align with the off-season, which can lead to more affordable upgrades on showerheads and enclosures.